23 Types of Frogs in Florida

 The Carpenter Frog (Lithobates virgatipes) is a medium-sized frog with a moderate population in Florida.
 These frogs are most common in the United States in the coastal plains of the Atlantic Ocean.

-They got their name from the sound they make when they’re calling, which is remarkably similar to a carpenter hammering.
+They got their name from the sound they make when calling, which is remarkably similar to a carpenter hammering.

 Leave a Reply